-Goal H-2: Continue to implement the strategies found in the City's 2013 Housing Production Plan to achieve the State-mandated goal of having at least 10 percent of the City's year-round housing stock defined as affordable through both the creation of new affordable housing options as well as the preservation of Newburyport's existing affordable housing stock by the year 2017.
+Goal H-2: Continue to implement the strategies found in the City's 2013 Housing Production Plan to achieve the State-mandated goal of having at least 10 percent of the City's year-round housing stock defined as affordable through both the creation of new affordable housing options as well as the preservation of Newburyport's existing affordable housing stock.

 In the Housing Production Plan, the City has a clear, concise course of action to create housing that meets the needs of the community and achieve the goal of having at least 10 percent of the housing stock be comprised of affordable units.
 The City must continue to assess its affordable housing needs and future growth projections on a continual basis and develop appropriate regulatory tools and financial incentives to spur the development of affordable housing.
 Along with the creation of new affordable and moderately priced housing units, the preservation of existing affordable housing stock is critical to the success of an affordable housing plan.
+This may be accomplished through the encumbrance of a long-term deed restriction for affordability.